 Amateur Photographer verdict

 What it lacks it makes up for and is great value.
 Triple lens setup gives good picture quality; both 1x lens and the 2x “telephoto” option produce fine results.
-The ultrawide is decent too.
+The ultrawide is decent too.- Good quality images

 If you’re in the market for a decent camera phone for photography, but don’t have a huge budget, good mid-range options do exist.
-OPPO has been making well-performing camera phones for some time now, and with the OPPO Reno 10 coming in at under £400, it’s a bit of a bargain for what you get – on paper at least.
+OPPO has been making well-performing camera phones for some time now, and with the OPPO Reno 10 coming in at £399, it’s quite a bargain for what you get – on paper at least.

 OPPO Reno 10 – At a glance

-There’s a triple-lens setup, with a 64MP main sensor, and a 32MP telephoto sensor – a combination pretty rare in the best budget camera phones.
-Where there appears to be a trade off is with the ultrawide, as that only has 8MP, but we’ll see how well (or otherwise) all these sensors perform during this review.
-There’s 4K video recording, but it maxes out at 30fps – another trade off for the cheaper price, but something that should be fine for most ordinary users.
+There’s a triple-lens setup, with a 64MP main sensor, and a 32MP telephoto sensor – a pretty rare combination among the best budget camera phones.
+There appears to be a trade off with the ultrawide, as that only has 8MP, but we’ll see how well (or otherwise) all these sensors perform during this review.
+There’s 4K video recording, but it maxes out at 30fps – another trade off for the cheaper price, but something that should be fine for most users.

 Other features of note include a 6.7-inch AMOLED screen, with 2412 x 1080 pixels, a large 5000mAh battery, super-fast charging (67W), 256GB of memory and ColorOS 13.1 (based on Android 13).